Stability of Opioid Dose Assessor (SODA)

 2022

 Being on the right dose is crucial.
 The right dose for you will be different to someone else.
 It’s not a magic number.
-SODA provides that crucial support inform individuals and help make positive change.
+SODA provides that crucial support to inform individuals and help make positive change.

 Digital product design